Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Dissipative effects

 where $E_\mathbf{p} = p \cdot u$ is the particle energy in the fluid rest frame, $u^\mu$ is the fluid four-velocity and

-is the Fermi-Dirac distribution characterized by the particle four-momentum $p^\mu = (p^0, \mathbf{p})$ with $p^0 = |\mathbf{p}|$ for massless fermions, $\sigma = \pm 1$ distinguishes between particles and anti-particles, and $\lambda = \pm 1/2$ labels the particle helicity.
+is the Fermi-Dirac distribution characterized by the particle four-momentum $p^\mu = (p^0, \mathbf{p})$ with $p^0 = \lvert\mathbf{p}\rvert$ for massless fermions, $\sigma = \pm 1$ distinguishes between particles and anti-particles, and $\lambda = \pm 1/2$ labels the particle helicity.

 Due to its classical nature, Eq.~\eqref{eq_RTA} cannot account for the vortical effects that modify the charge currents $J^\mu_\ell$ in the presence of finite vorticity $\omega^\mu$.
 In order to account for such effects, one must employ a quantum kinetic equation, such as the one derived from the Wigner equation, leading to a modified equilibrium distribution \cite{Yang:2020mtz}.
+An alternative approach, followed in Ref. \cite{Gorbar:2017toh} in the absence of helicity, is to make use of Chiral Kinetic Theory to describe the vorticity contributions to the currents.
 Similarly, Eq.~\eqref{eq_RTA} is unable to account for the non-conservation of the helical and axial charges, thus our current simplified formulation provides access only to the dissipative quantities $V^\mu_{\ell;d}$ and $\pi^{\mu\nu}_d$.

 The charge currents $J^\mu_\ell$ and the stress-energy tensor $T^{\mu\nu}$ can be obtained from the distribution functions $f^\sigma_{\mathbf{p},\lambda}$ as follows: